If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Halle (Saale)

-ALT: Halle an der Saale
+alt: Halle an der Saale

-1077 Halle (Saale) Halle (Saale) is situated at an altitude of 105 m on the river Saale and is the largest city (ca. 250,000 inhabitants) of Sachsen-Anhalt.
-The first mention of a castle 'ad locam qui vocatur Halla' is found in a document of AD 806.
+3351 Halle (Saale) 1077 Halle (Saale) Halle (Saale) is situated at an elevation of 105 m on the river Saale and is the largest city (ca. 250,000 inhabitants) of Sachsen-Anhalt.
+The first mention of a castle ad locam qui vocatur Halla is found in a document of AD 806.
 The word 'Halle' most probably is derived from the celtic word 'hal' (salt).
 A saline spring is already mentioned in a document of 961.
 From 968 on, Halle belonged to the newly-founded archdiocese of Magdeburg.
 The first privileges granting the rights as a market town were issued in 984.
 Already in 1281, Halle is mentioned as member of the Hanse federation of trading towns.
 Since 1503, the archbishops of Magdeburg resided in Halle.
 The archdiocese lost its independence in 1860 when it became part of the Electorate of Brandenburg (1701 Kingdom of Prussia).
 The university of Halle, founded in 1694, was united with the old university of Wittenberg in 1817; its official name 'Martin-Luther-Universität Halle-Wittenberg' was introduced in 1933.
 In 1947/48, Halle became the capital of the state of Sachsen-Anhalt.
 After the dissolution of the states within the German Democratic Republic in 1952, Halle became capital of the Halle district.
 Since the re-unification of Germany in 1990, Halle is again part of the newly-formed state of Sachsen-Anhalt (the capital now is Magdeburg).

 The Marktkirche "Unser Lieben Frauen" (Market or Lady Church) [left] with its characteristic four towers is one of the landmarks of Halle.
 The church was built in 1529–1554 in Late Gothic style in place of two earlier churches of which only the towers remained.
 The Gothic west spires (Blaue Türme, 'blue towers') and the Late Romanesque east towers (Hausmannstürme) had already been part of the churches Sankt Gertrauden (originally dating back to Karolingian times) and Sankt Marien (first mentioned in the 12th century).
 Martin Luther preached in this church three times in 1545 and 1546.
 Wax molds of his hands and face, taken after his death, are still kept in the sacristy of the church.
 The large organ was built in 1716; the first to play the organ was the famous Johann Sebastian Bach.
 Georg Friedrich Händel (1685–1759) learnd to play the organ on this instrument.
 Between 1746 and 1764, Friedemann Bach held the position of organist.